Ihmir Smith-Marsette

-Ihmir Smith-Marsette (born August 29, 1999) is an American professional football wide receiver and punt returner for the New York Giants of the National Football League (NFL).
+Ihmir Smith-Marsette (born August 29, 1999) is an American professional football wide receiver and punt returner for the Carolina Panthers of the National Football League (NFL).
 He played college football for the Iowa Hawkeyes, and was selected by the Minnesota Vikings in the fifth round of the 2021 NFL draft.
 He has also played for the Chicago Bears and Kansas City Chiefs.

 Early life

 Smith-Marsette grew up in Newark, New Jersey.
 He initially attended St. Benedict's Preparatory School, where he played water polo, before transferring to Weequahic High School after his freshman year.
 As a senior, Smith-Marsette had 38 receptions for 773 yards and 13 touchdowns on offense and 43 tackles, three interceptions, and two fumble recoveries on defense and also scored three touchdowns as a return specialist.
 A 3-star recruit, he committed to play college football at Iowa over offers from Boston College, Minnesota, and Rutgers.